BastienBoymond/epitech-intranet-api/README.md

         intra.module.getModuleByStatus(status) return all the modules with the status getModuleByGrades
-        intra.module.getModuleByGrades(grades) return all the modules with the grades
+        intra.module.getModuleByGrades(grades) return all the modules with the grades registerModule
+        intra.module.registerModule(module) register you to a module
+    unregisterModule
+        intra.module.unregisterModule(module) unregister you from a module

 # Planning :